 The average market value of the Company's shares for purposes of calculating dilutive effect of share options was based on quoted market prices for the period during which the options were outstanding.
+As the Group was in a loss position in 2017, the warrants were not included in the computation of diluted loss per share because these potential ordinary shares would have been anti-dilutive.

-25 OPERATING SEGMENTS
+26 OPERATING SEGMENTS